-It is also known as Dimethyltryptamine, and it naturally occurs in plants, animals and humans.
+DMT is also known as dimethyltryptamine.
+It is a natural chemical produced by plants, animals and humans.
 It can be synthesized artificially, and it is used mainly for its psychedelic effects.
 These effects are very similar to what is experienced with LSD and magic mushrooms.

 DMT is a drug that naturally occurs in many plants and animals.
 It has been called the spirit molecule because of the psychedelic experience that results from using it.
 It is much lesser known than other drugs of this nature.
 People are generally more familiar with magic mushrooms or LSD.
 However, because of its intensity, it is growing in popularity.

 The bottom line is that DMT is dangerous.
-It is a drug that can quickly take hold of a person.
-The addictive nature of the drug comes from the yearning to experience its effects.
+It is a drug that can quickly take hold of a person, not necessarily physically but psychologically.
+The addictive nature of the drug comes from a yearning to experience its effects.
 The experience of it can change from trip to trip.
 Sometimes people are just curious about what the next trip has in store for them.
-This can easily eventually lead to an addiction.
+This can eventually lead to an addiction.

 Perhaps you’ve been using DMT, but you thought it was relatively harmless.
 You thought it was better for you not to use a heavy street drug, such as cocaine or heroin.
 Even so, this particular drug carries risks of its own.
 It's important for you to be aware of what those risks are.